Notes from the studio.

 Autonomous Humans: running an events program end to end

-Autonomous Humans is an initiative to help non-technical people learn to use AI in their work, through courses, cohorts, and a rolling program of online events.
-Plenty of platforms host one event well; none of them treats the cohorts and the events together as one thing you can operate.
-So we prototyped that software: every session on one screen, walking the same planned-to-live route, with agents doing the paperwork between an operator's decisions.
+We prototyped the operations software for Autonomous Humans, an initiative that teaches non-technical people to use AI through courses, cohorts, and a rolling program of online events.
+Event platforms host a single event well; the program itself, a dozen sessions in flight at different stages, lives in a spreadsheet.
+The prototype treats the program as the unit you operate: every session on one screen, each walking the same planned-to-live route, with agents drafting the routine messages between an operator's decisions.

 North: making strategy something you can operate

-Cozy: a relationship manager that keeps the context close
+Cozy: a relationship manager that does the remembering and refuses to send

 Lemur: a course platform where the tutor only knows the lesson